History of the School of Allied Health Professions

 We accept students who are local in California, are from other states within the US, as well as international students from all over the world.
 Many of our International students then return to their homeland with advanced knowledge and a prestigious higher educational degree within their chosen profession.

 Loma Linda University accepts students from all religions and faiths.
 Over 60 religions are represented.
-Students do not need to convert to the Seventh-day Adventist Church to attend our University.
+Students do not need to convert to the Seventh-day Adventist Church to attend our University but are encouraged to learn more about our beliefs through religion courses offered as part of our programs.

 The school is committed to provide education including support services and reasonable accommodations for disabilities to qualified applicants for whom such accommodation does not fundamentally alter the chosen program or create an undue burden.